Currently, in the TPR2

 |

-New features on the schema component nodes in the explorer and
+New features on the schema component nodes in the explorer and the graph:

 - Show the property sheet for a selected node.